DylanShadduckUCD/CNN-Research/README.md

 First, clone this repository using git.
 You can either clone using ssh or by using your github username and password.
-If you already have an ssh key added to your github account type the following
+If you already have an ssh key added to your github account type the following into the terminal.
+Make sure you are in a folder or directory on your local machine that you have write access to and are comfortable downloading this repository to.

 ```
 git clone git@github.com:DylanShadduckUCD/CNN-Research.git